99% Preservation and 1% Densification: A Case for Urban Density along the Wilshire Corridor

-Architects Thom Mayne and Eui-Sung Yi of the Now Institute and Morphosis Architecture present a proposal for a high-density, interconnected urban community along L.A.’s iconic Wilshire Corridor.
+Architects and professors Thom Mayne and Eui-Sung Yi of the Now Institute, an urban research center at UCLA Architecture and Urban Design, and Morphosis Architects, present a proposal for a high-density, interconnected urban community along L.A.’s iconic Wilshire Corridor.
 The plan accommodates the city’s anticipated population increase—1.5 million people by 2050—by densifying less than one percent of its land.
-Comparing Wilshire Boulevard to major streets in other global metropolises, including Barcelona’s Avenida Diagonal and New York’s Broadway, they model real-world responses to growth and transformation that offer more sustainable strategies for Los Angeles.
+Comparing Wilshire Boulevard to major streets in other global metropolises, including Barcelona’s Avenida Diagonal and New York’s Broadway and Hong Kong’s Island Line, they model real-world responses to growth and transformation that offer more sustainable strategies for Los Angeles.
 Moderated by Mark Gold, UCLA associate vice chancellor of environment and sustainability.

 All Hammer public programs are free and made possible by a major gift from an anonymous donor.